 Physical therapy

-Physical therapy uses exercise of all types to help you stay as independent as possible.
+This therapy uses exercise of all types to help you stay as independent as possible.
 Your therapist will help you find which exercises are best for you.
-This might mean doing exercises at home or walking.
-Or you might exercise in a swimming pool or do yoga.
+Exercise and physical activity are good for all people who have MS. And it's still important even as the disease gets worse.

 • Stretch and strengthen muscles.